stellarwp/restrict-content/readme.txt

 == Changelog ==

+= 4.0.1 =
+* Updated: Users with legacy content are now requested to abandon legacy version.
+* Security: Strengthened security measures for password recovery.

 = 4.0.0 =
 * Tweak: Plugin name changed to be "Kadence Memberships".
 * Tweak: Updated branding references from StellarWP to Nexcess.